KXJiao/2016-Summer-Projects/README.md

 Figure 1.1:
 ![instruction3](https://cloud.githubusercontent.com/assets/9889325/16842516/c1e9b81e-49ab-11e6-8bbe-2f992e61232d.png)

+####Best method: Install the Tegra Android Development Pack, then install Android Studio and jdk 1.8 separately.

 ###Creating a java project with Android Studio (If you run into any unusual runtime errors, this sample project may be outdated)